 Some parents file petitions to modify their custody orders to seek greater custody rights.
 Others are compelled to file these petitions when circumstances beyond their control prevent them from exercising their custody rights, and they need their co-parent to assume greater parental responsibility.
 In other cases, modifications are requested regarding child support payments when parents encounter financial difficulties that prevent them from meeting their support obligations.

 It’s also possible to petition the court to enforce a standing custody or visitation order.
 When a parent fails or refuses to comply with a custody and visitation order, they face contempt of court charges.
 Depending on the nature of their violation, they could face fines, jail time, and a loss of any custody rights they may hold.
 If a parent encounters any issues that prevent them from adhering to the terms of a family court order, they should consult their St. Petersburg custody and visitation attorney as soon as possible and consider filing a petition for modification.

-Attorney Garth R. Goodman, PA, offers years of experience in Florida family law, careful attention to detail, and ongoing compassionate support to every client represented in St. Petersburg.
+Attorney Garth R. Goodman, PA, offers almost 30 years of experience in Florida family law, careful attention to detail, and ongoing compassionate support to every client represented in St. Petersburg.
 Whether you are facing a new custody dispute or returning to family court to revise an existing custody or visitation order, Attorney Goodman can help.
 To discuss your legal options with an experienced St. Petersburg parenting plan lawyer, contact Attorney Garth R. Goodman, PA, today to schedule a consultation.